-Further, MAPFRE's Director Selection Policy that states that the candidate selection process will favor a diversity of knowledge, experience, age and gender, and that the aim should be for the number of female directors to represent at least 30% of the Board of Directors, and for this to increase to at least 40% by the end of 2022.
-Since the appointment in 2019 of Rosa María García García as an independent board director, the percentage of women's representation on the Board of Directors is 33%.
+Further, MAPFRE's Director Selection Policy that states that the candidate selection process will favor a diversity of knowledge, experience, age and gender, and that the aim should be for the number of female directors to represent at least 30% of the Board of Directors, and for this to increase to at least 40% of the Board of Directors by the end of 2022.
+María Amparo Jiménez Urgal was appointed as an independent board director on October 27, 2022, reaching 42.86% of women on the Board of Directors.

-The Board of Directors is comprised of fifteen members who, as a whole, possess knowledge, qualifications and experience in the following areas: insurance and financial markets, business strategy and company model, governance systems, financial and actuarial analysis, regulatory framework, audit/accounting, sustainability, strategic consulting, law/tax, technology and digital transformation, industry, health, human resources and teaching and research.
-In 2020, the Appointments and Remuneration Committee approved the Competency Matrix of the Board of Directors of MAPFRE, which defines the skills and knowledge of its members.
+The Board of Directors is comprised of fourteen members who, as a whole, possess knowledge, qualifications and experience in the following areas: insurance and financial markets, business strategy and company model, governance systems, financial and actuarial analysis, regulatory framework, audit/accounting, sustainability, strategic consulting, law/tax, technology and digital transformation, industry, health, human resources and teaching and research.
+The Company has a Competency Matrix for the Board of Directors that defines the skills and knowledge of its members.

-Currently five of the fifteen members of the Board of Directors are women and the majority participate in the specific committees of the Board and/or have a key role: I) Ms. Catalina Miñarro Brugarolas is the Second Vice Chairwoman of the Board of Directors and the Steering Committee, Chairwoman of the Appointments and Remuneration Committee and independent Lead board director; ii) Ms. Ana Isabel Fernández Álvarez is a member of the Audit and Compliance Committee and the Risk Committee; iii) Ms. Rosa María García García is a member of the Appointments and Remuneration Committee; and iv) Ms. María del Pilar Perales Viscasillas is a member of the Audit and Compliance Committee, and as of January 1, 2022, a member of the Risk Committee.
+Currently six of the fourteen members of the Board of Directors are women, all independent board directors, and the majority participate in the specific committees of the Board and/or have a key role: I) Ms. Catalina Miñarro Brugarolas is the Second Vice Chairwoman of the Board of Directors and the Steering Committee, Chairwoman of the Appointments and Remuneration Committee and Independent Lead Board Director; ii) Ms. Ana Isabel Fernández Álvarez is Chairwoman of the Audit and Compliance Committee and a member of the Steering Committee and of the Risk and Sustainability Committee; iii) Ms. Rosa María García is a member of the Appointments and Remuneration Committee; iv) Ms. María del Pilar Perales Viscasillas is a member of the Audit and Compliance Committee and of the Risk and Sustainability Committee; and v) Ms. María Amparo Jiménez Urgal is a member of the Appointments and Remuneration Committee.